0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

-\item[2)] \emph{Variational properties and optimality conditions.} Despite the difficulty stemmed from the $0/1$ loss function, we have succeeded in building some theories.
-More precisely, we first acquire the projection of a point onto a set $\S$ and the Bouligand tangent and Fr$\acute{e}$chet normal cones of feasible set $\CF$, see Propositions \ref{pro-1} and \ref{tangent-S}, where
+\item[1)] \emph{Variational properties and optimality conditions.} Despite the challenges posed by the $0/1$ loss function, we manage to build some theoretical properties.
+We begin by calculating the projection of a point onto set $\S$ and deriving the Bouligand tangent and Fr$\acute{e}$chet normal cones of sets $\S$ and $\CF$, see Propositions \ref{pro-1} and \ref{tangent-S}, where

-These established properties on $\CF$ further allow us to conduct extensive optimality analysis.
-For example, we introduce a KKT point, define a $\tau$-stationary point, and also reveal their relationships to local minimizers of \eqref{SCP}, as shown in \eqref{relation} where conditions and cases can be found in Corollary \ref{coro-relation}.

-Furthermore, we also introduce a binary KKT (BKKT) point to investigate the optimality conditions for problem \eqref{SCP} based on its two equivalent binary integer programming reformulations.
-The relationships among a BKKT point and the other points are also revealed.
-As presented in \eqref{relation}, we can conclude that being a $\tau$-stationary point is a better condition than being a KKT or BKKT point.
+The properties on $\CF$ further allow us to conduct comprehensive optimality analysis.
+Specifically, we introduce a KKT point and define a $\tau$-stationary point, revealing their relationships to local minimizers of problem \eqref{SCP}.
+The relationships are shown in \eqref{relation}, where conditions and cases are outlined in Corollary \ref{coro-relation}.
+Furthermore, we also introduce a binary KKT (BKKT) point to investigate the optimality conditions of a binary integer programming, an equivalent reformulation of problem \eqref{SCP}.
+The relationships among the BKKT point and the other points are also illustrated in \eqref{relation}, from which we can conclude that a $\tau$-stationary point is a better solution than a KKT or BKKT point.

-\item[3)] \emph{A smoothing Newton type method with locally quadratic convergence.} An advantageous property of a $\tau$-stationary point is that it can be equivalently expressed as a system of equations, which thus enables us to make full use of the smoothing Newton method for solving \eqref{SCP}, dubbed as \nscp.
-We then prove that the proposed algorithm has a locally quadratic convergence rate under the standard assumptions, see Theorem \ref{the:quadratic}.
-The much endeavour of acquiring such a result indicates that the proof is non-trivial.
+\item[2)] \emph{A semismooth Newton-type method with locally quadratic convergence.} An advantageous property of a $\tau$-stationary point is its equivalence to a system of equations, which allows us to leverage the smoothing Newton method for solving \eqref{SCP}, dubbed as \nscp.
+We then prove that the proposed algorithm has a locally superlinear or quadratic convergence rate under the standard assumptions, as outlined in Theorem \ref{the:quadratic}.
+The endeavour of attaining this result underscores the non-triviality of the proof.

-\item[4)] \emph{A nice numerical performance.} We compare \nscp\ with two selected algorithms and GORUBI for addressing the norm optimization problems.
-It is capable of render the most desirable solutions with consuming the shortest computational time.
-Most importantly, it runs faster than GORUBI. \end{itemize}
+\item[3)] \emph{A nice numerical performance.} We compare \nscp\ with several selected algorithms and {\tt GUROBI} for solving norm optimization problems.
+It is capable of delivering solutions of comparable quality to these algorithms.
+In particular, for instances of large sizes, it runs much faster than the others without compromising solution quality.